SurgeousJP/SocialGraphApp/README.md

 Step 5: Use Postman to execute the routes and test the application's functionality.
 This allows you to verify that the routes are working as intended and explore the application's features interactively.
 ![image](https://github.com/user-attachments/assets/a32c460f-7428-4918-8313-dfe75dd563e4)

-## Note
-Please note that upon the first time run the data is empty (due to the database is local), please create your own data for testing using the APIs